Thanksgiving holiday closings | Local | Journal Gazette

 These Thanksgiving closings have been received in The Journal Gazette's newsroom:

-- Because of the Thanksgiving holiday, all Fort Wayne and Allen County offices will be closed for business on Thursday, Nov.
-25, and Friday, Nov.
+- Because of the Thanksgiving holiday, all Fort Wayne and Allen County offices will be closed for business on Friday, Nov.
 26. All offices will reopen for business on Monday, Nov.
 29.

 - There will be no Allen County Board of Commissioners legislative session on Nov.
 26.